nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 	void RegisterReadFunctions();
   ...
 ```
-1. register functions are private member functions the registry (BuiltinFunctions in the example).
+1. register functions are private member functions of the registry (BuiltinFunctions in the example).
 The classes that register the plugin then define the register function(s) in their implementation (In `table_scan.cpp`):
 ```c++
 void BuiltinFunctions::RegisterTableScanFunctions() {
 	TableScanFunction::RegisterFunction(*this);